About IASC Europe & CIS

 The IASC was founded on May 27, 1989 and its legal address has been at Indiana University since then.
 Various global, regional and topical conferences have been organized in Europe over the years.
 Since 2018 we started to decentralize our coordination, particularly to facilitate understanding and practice of commons on more regional and local levels.
 We would like to support communication among the members as well as potential members of the association within the region/country/thematic areas, and reach out to broader external audiences.

-Book your calenders for the upcoming IASC Europe & CIS Colloquium Series on Commons and Policy!
+The new schedule for the 2023 IASC Europe & CIS Colloquium Series on Commons and Policy is being finalized.

 Frontiers in Environmental Science invites to submit papers for its special issue.